numpy/numpy-surveys/NumPy-survey-questionnaire.md

 <br>5+ years</p>
 <br>
 <h3>CONTRIBUTION</h3>
 <p>NumPy is supported largely by 10-15 active maintainers, with contributions from ~100 contributors each release.
 (Not bad for a project with 10-15 million users!)
 To continue maintaining it and add significant new features that support our user base and the whole ecosystem, we need a lot more help from the open source community.
-Besides programming and writing documentation, we are looking for volunteers experienced in web development, instructional design, marketing, community coordination, fundraising, grant writing, and much more.</p>
+Besides programming and writing documentation, we are looking for volunteers experienced in web development, marketing, community coordination, fundraising and grant writing, developing educational materials, and much more.</p>
 <h4>Have you ever contributed to open source before?</h4>
 <p>Yes
 <br>No</p>